Grid2op/lightsim2grid/DISCLAIMER.md

 independant for powersystem focus analysis.
 Indeed, the code provided in this package was made mainly for developping AI focused controlers.
 Some of its limitations include, but are not limited to:

-- it does not support multiple slack buses
-- it can only use Newton-Raphson algorithm
 - it does not enforce reactive power limits on generators
 - it does not model AC/DC converters
-- it does not model phase shifters
 - transformers have fixed tap ratio (though it can be changed at initialization of the solver)
 - shunts have fixed tap during the Newton-Raphson algorithm (though it can be changed at the initialization of the solver)
 - only powerflow ("steady state") can be performed